-You’ve completed the job, and only one thing stands in the way of getting paid: sending an invoice.
+You’ve completed the job — now, only one thing stands in the way of getting paid: sending a business invoice.

-Thousands of invoices have come across our desk at PandaDoc, which means we know an effective invoice from a poorly constructed one by this point.
+Here at PandaDoc, thousands of invoices have come across our desk, which means we can recognize an effective invoice from a poorly constructed one by this point.

 We even have a custom invoicing software of our own, so you could say we know a thing or two about invoicing.